Always: The Very Best of Erasure

-Always: The Very Best of Erasure is the fourth compilation album released by the British synthpop band Erasure.
+Always: The Very Best of Erasure is a compilation album released by English synth-pop duo Erasure.
 It was released on 30 October 2015 to commemorate their 30th anniversary since the formation of the band.
 The album contains all of the band's highest charting songs, as well as their more popular recordings.
 The deluxe edition contains two additional CDs with corresponding remixes, including some of their singles that did not make the compilation.
 It is available through Lexer Music, Amazon and iTunes.
 The band's members, Andy Bell and Vince Clarke, announced that this will kick off a campaign to celebrate their thirty years in the music industry together.
-The compilation followed the release of the first and only single from the album, entitled "Sometimes 2015," a re-vamped version of the original single mixed by David Wrench.
-The single was released on 23 October 2015, and contains a mixture of previously released remixes of Sometimes as well as a new remix by Love To Infinity.
+The compilation followed the release of the first and only single from the album, entitled "Sometimes 2015", a re-vamped version of the original single mixed by David Wrench.
+The single was released on 23 October 2015, and contains a mixture of previously released remixes of Sometimes as well as a new remix by Love to Infinity.